pokerG/Gmail-attachment-extension/README.md

 ##Installation

-1. Go to [Releases](https://github.com/pokerG/Gmail-attachment-extension/releases) and download the latest version.
+1. Click [here](https://github.com/pokerG/Gmail-attachment-extension/releases) and download the latest version.
 2. Unzip the folder wherever you'd like.
 3. Go to Chrome extensions page (`chrome://extensions/`) and load the folder as an **Unpacked extension**.

-*notice:* First use must be authorization.If occur to 401 error,please reload extension.
+*notice:* First use must be authorized.
+If 401 error occurs, please reload the extension.

 ##Feedback